ning/cosmic/README.md

 ## F5

-The F5 plugin allows Cosmos2 scripts to manipulate certain aspects of [F5 BIG-IP load balancers](https://www.f5.com/products/big-ip/) such as registration of hosts, pool membership, monitoring configuration etc.
+The F5 plugin allows Cosmic scripts to manipulate certain aspects of [F5 BIG-IP load balancers](https://www.f5.com/products/big-ip/) such as registration of hosts, pool membership, monitoring configuration etc.

 It uses the [iControl library](https://devcentral.f5.com/Tutorials/TechTips/tabid/63/articleType/ArticleView/articleId/1086421/Getting-Started-With-Ruby-and-iControl.aspx) version 11.0.0.1 or newer which can be downloaded from F5's developer website.